Pakistan Military Academy: History

 "I have given many addresses from this position here, and from 1948 to 1951, I was very keen on the question of Pakistan and believed in it.
 I believed what the Quaid-e-Azam preached.
-I believe in Islam."
+I believe in Islam".

-A total of 67 cadets (66 Muslims and 1 Christian cadet) arrived from the Indian Military Academy (IMA), India's military training counterpart, on 15 October 1947.
+On 15 October 1947, 67 cadets arrived from the Indian Military Academy (IMA).
 New cadets for the 1st PMA Long Course (78) and the 1st Graduates Course (63) were selected in Pakistan, and training officially began in January 1948 with 208 cadets.
-On 25 January 1948, "The First Pakistan Battalion" was instituted.
-This battalion has four companies, which were "named after the luminaries of Muslim military history" (e.g., Khalid, Tariq, Qasim, and Salahuddin).
-In March 1948, the First Battalion was bestowed with Quaid-e-Azam's patronage as Colonel-in-Chief, and the most coveted claim of being "The Quaid-e-Azam's Own".
+On 25 January of the same year, the First Pakistan Battalion was established.
+Its four companies were named after prominent figures in Muslim military history: Khalid, Tariq, Qasim, and Salahuddin.
+In March 1948, the first battalion received the patronage of Quaid-e-Azam Muhammad Ali Jinnah, who became its Colonel-in-Chief, and the battalion was subsequently designated "The Quaid-e-Azam's Own."

+1st PMA Adjutant was Captain (later Brigadier) Bashir Ahmed Guides Cavalry.

-Khawaja Nazimuddin gave the Quaid-e-Azam banner to the Pakistan Military Academy on behalf of Quaid-e-Azam Mohammed Ali Jinnah.
-The champion company hoists the Quaid-e-Azam banner at each passing-out parade.
-"Regimental colors presented in 1950 by Liaquat Ali Khan, the first Prime Minister of Pakistan, and the National Standard in 1961 by General Muhammad Musa, the then-Commander-in-Chief of the Pakistan Army, have been some of the honours showered on the Academy, which it has always zealously guarded and kept high in letter and spirit."
+Khawaja Nazimuddin presented the Quaid-e-Azam banner to the Pakistan Military Academy on behalf of Quaid-e-Azam Muhammad Ali Jinnah, and the banner is hoisted by the champion company during each passing-out parade.
+Regimental colors were presented to the Academy in 1950 by Liaquat Ali Khan, the first Prime Minister of Pakistan, and the National Standard was presented in 1961 by General Muhammad Musa, then Commander-in-Chief of the Pakistan Army.

-The 1965 war with India led to the expansion of the Academy, with the establishment of the second battalion at the Academy in December 1965.
-This battalion consisted of four companies, called Ghaznavi, Babur, Aurangzeb, and Tipu.
-In early 1989, the third battalion of the Academy was founded.
-The third battalion's four companies are Haider, Ubaida, Saad, and Hamza.
+The Academy was expanded due to the India–Pakistan war of 1965 with the establishment of the second battalion in December 1965, which consisted of the companies Ghaznavi, Babur, Aurangzeb, and Tipu.
+The third battalion was founded in early 1989 and consisted of the companies Haider, Ubaida, Saad, and Hamza.

-Former COAS, General Raheel Sharif, inaugurated the 4th Pakistan Battalion at PMA on 10 October 2016.
+Former COAS General Raheel Sharif inaugurated the fourth Pakistan Battalion at PMA on 10 October 2016.

-Entry Process
+Entry process

-The nationwide competition for cadet selection attracts thousands of applicants.
-Tests are conducted by ISSB (Inter-Services Selection Board) at centers around the country.
-The selection process is rigorous, and all applicants are required to undertake a range of relevant assessment tests and exercises, as well as meet the medical and fitness requirements during the selection stages.
+Cadet selection is conducted by the Inter-Services Selection Board (ISSB) through assessment centers across Pakistan.
+Applicants must pass medical, fitness, and aptitude evaluations to be eligible for admission.